 We asked ourselves these high-level questions to orient our redesign:

 - Primary: How might we better tailor the site to meet the needs of Central Cinema customers?

-- Secondary: How do customers use the current site?
-What do they need and how do they feel while using it?
+- Secondary: How do people use the current site?
+What do they expect?
+What were their previous experiences with movie theaters and buying tickets?

 Understanding the Current State of the Website

 - Heuristic evaluation: We defined the baseline to benchmark against the redesign.
 The most problematic areas included: frequently-used tasks aren’t accessible, call-to-actions were unclear, and content weren’t relevant enough to meet user goals–which contributed to website clutter.